 A standard cup of black tea is known to have around 42mg of caffeine in it and a mug of instant coffee has around 60mg of caffeine in it.

-If you like to buy your coffee when your out and about it is likely to contain 70mg to 185mg of caffeine (depending on the brand).
+If you like to buy your coffee when you're out and about it is likely to contain 70mg to 185mg of caffeine (depending on the brand).
+This is often why a lot of people turn to matcha, as they get the energy boost without the anxiety associated with the high caffeine content in coffee.

 When compared, Matcha comes out on top as it will give you an energy boost without disturbing your sleep.
 Be sure to consume no caffeine after 2pm :)